Sujai/hyderabad-iot-event/README.md

 ### Task 8.3: Measure the KPI/ Concurrency for Camera while trying task 8.1

 The goal is to setup Qualcomm Profiler and information on how to use use it to collect system-wide performance profiling metrics.
+User must run some complex programs that expose the capabilties of the IQ9 processor and use Qualcomm Profiler to check the KPI.

 #### References
 - [Qualcomm Profiler User Guide](https://docs.qualcomm.com/bundle/resource/topics/80-54323-2/getting-started.html?state=preview)